vectorbite/VectorBiteDataPlatform/static/Documentation/VecDyn/VecDynCuratorGuide.md

 ## What is VecDyn?

 VecDyn is a global database for spatially and temporally explicit presence-absence and abundance data.
-We accept and distribute data for animal and plant disease vectors.
+We accept and distribute data for all <animal and plant disease vectors.

 ## Data capture